Hopkirk History, Family Crest & Coats of Arms

 Early Origins of the Hopkirk family

-Roxburghshire at Hobkirk or Hoepkirk, a parish in the district of Jedburgh.
-CITATION[CLOSE]
+The surname Hopkirk was first found in Roxburghshire at Hobkirk or Hoepkirk, a parish in the district of Jedburgh.

 Early History of the Hopkirk family

-Another 113 words (8 lines of text) covering the years 169 and 1690 are included under the topic Early Hopkirk History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hopkirk research.
+Another 103 words (7 lines of text) covering the years 1574, 1690, 1689, 1690, 1679 and 1726 are included under the topic Early Hopkirk History in all our PDF Extended History products and printed products wherever possible.

 Hopkirk Spelling Variations